Whiteknight/ParserObjects/README.md

 ## Current Status

-ParserObjects library is currently in active development.
-I am trying to get it ready for a stable 1.0 release.
+ParserObjects library is currently in active development. v0.4.x and above are candidates for a 1.0.0 release.